ODT/RDT vs. Troche: Maximizing Oral Drug Absorption

 Drawbacks of Troches:

-Slower onset of action: Due to the slower dissolution and absorption process, troches may have a delayed onset of action compared to ODTs or RDTs.
+Slower onset of action: Due to the slower dissolution and absorption process, troches may have a delayed onset of action compared to RDTs.

-Refrigeration: Troches are heat sensitive and require refrigeration and shipment on ice to protect the product.
+Refrigeration: Troches are heat sensitive and may require refrigeration and are often shipped on ice to protect the product’s integrity.

 Conclusion

-The choice between ODT/RDT and troches depends on various factors, including the specific drug's properties, desired pharmacokinetics, and patient preferences.
-ODTs and RDTs offer the advantage of quick absorption and improved compliance, making them suitable for certain medications.
-In contrast, troches provide a controlled release and an effective way to bypass GI metabolism, making them ideal for drugs that benefit from localized action or sustained release.
-Remember, troches and Rapid Dissolve Tablets (RDTs) are both produced by compounding pharmacies, which means that they are subject to the individual protocols and practices of each pharmacy.
+The choice between RDTs and troches depends on various factors, including the specific drug's properties, desired pharmacokinetics, and patient preferences.
+RDTs offer the advantage of quick absorption and improved compliance, making them suitable for certain medications.
+In contrast, troches provide a controlled release and leading to a smoother sustained effect.
+Remember, troches and RDTs are both produced by compounding pharmacies, which means that they are subject to the individual protocols and practices of each pharmacy.
 As a result, there can be variability in the formulation, potency, and overall quality of these medications, depending on the specific compounding process used by the pharmacy.
-Anecdotally, patients tend to tolerate RDTs better and often find them more potent than troches.
+Anecdotally, patients tend to tolerate and prefer RDTs and some find them more potent than troches.

 Discreet Ketamine provides ketamine therapy for at-home treatment to Florida residents.